coltonhurst/lrthw/README.md

 # lrthw
 Learn Ruby The Hard Way

-My repo for following the book [Learn Ruby The Hard Way](https://learnrubythehardway.org/).
+My code from following the book [Learn Ruby The Hard Way](https://learnrubythehardway.org/).